fuchslab/Inference_for_SDEs_with_the_Milstein_scheme/README.md

 # Inference for SDEs with the Milstein scheme
 This repository accompanies the article

-Susanne Pieschner, Christiane Fuchs (2020) *"Bayesian Inference for Diffusion Processes: Using Higher-Order Approximations for Transition Densities"*.
-Royal Society Open Science, 7(10), 200270.
+Pieschner, S. & Fuchs, C. (2020).
+Bayesian inference for diffusion processes: using higher-order approximations for transition densities. *Royal Society Open Science*, 7(10), 200270.

 available at [https://royalsocietypublishing.org/doi/10.1098/rsos.200270](https://royalsocietypublishing.org/doi/10.1098/rsos.200270).